shreydd/namaste-react/readme.md

 # Namaste React
 An 8 week bootcamp on react.js.
 This is an assignment for the second lesson

-> This repo consists of parcel and other dependencies to build a react app

 ```
 npm start
 ```